 Over time I have realized to what extent I am an extraordinarily fortunate being.
 I belong to the dominant privileged species (the human species).
-I was born in the time of the greatest prosperity and guarantee of rights in all known history.
+I was born at the time of the greatest prosperity and guarantee of rights in all known history.
 And if this were not enough, I was born in the middle-upper class of a relatively quiet and safe country.
 In short, I am a member of the privileged species, in a privileged moment, in a privileged place.
 The others have not been so lucky.

 The fact of being privileged and basically relating to other privileged beings has made me think, for most of my life, that this was normal.
-But the truth is that we humans in general suffer a lot.
+But the truth is that we humans, in general, suffer a lot.
 Of course, we use our intelligence and other resources within our reach to suffer as little as possible, but we can’t always avoid suffering.
-In the Second World War 75 million people died in very painful circumstances.
+In the Second World War, 75 million people died in very painful circumstances.
 More than 300 million people in the world suffer from depression and more than 800,000 commit suicide each year.